20th Century Fox is rather infamous for this in film as well as television. Some examples include:

 The Sam Peckinpah western Major Dundee was taken out of the eccentric director's hands after a troubled shoot, before certain crucial scenes could be filmed, and released with a score he didn't like and missing what key character-focused footage had been shot.
 A 2005 recut of the film provided a new score and restored what lost footage could be found.

-Planet 51 was released on the same weekend as Twilight Saga: New Moon, and only made $12 million.
+Planet 51 was released on the same day as Twilight Saga: New Moon, and only made $12 million that weekend.

 Attack the Block was dumped into just 11 markets with almost no advertising by Screen Gems despite having mostly excellent test screenings and word-of-mouth.
 Supposedly, Screen Gems wanted to build Paranormal Activity-esque hype on the film but their choices of theatres was completely random and entire markets were shut completely out on the film.
 There was also no website that listed when theaters would be getting the film.

 Peter Bogdanovich'sTexasville, the long-awaited sequel of The Last Picture Show, is another example of getting "Screwed by the Studio" (and Bogdanovich actually used those words to describe it).
 Columbia Pictures was supposed to re-release Picture Show - which was rarely shown on TV and never released on video at the time - prior to releasing the sequel, a promise that was later reneged.
 Originally 2˝ hours, Bogdanovich cut 25 minutes off of Texasville, predominantly scenes that would have not made sense to a viewer that had not seen the earlier film.
 To make matters worse, Columbia subsequently dumped Texasville with limited distribution.
 A director's cut was released on Laserdisc, and nowhere else.